Cargill Meat Solutions: COVID-19 pandemic outbreak

-A meat processing plant in High River, Alberta located about 37 mi south of the city of Calgary, is the site of the largest COVID-19 outbreaks in North America, with two deaths, 946 employees who tested positive, and with links to 1,560 cases in Alberta by May 6.
+A Cargill meat processing plant in High River, Alberta located about 37 mi south of the city of Calgary, was the site of the largest COVID-19 outbreak in North America with two deaths, 946 employees who tested positive, and links to 1,560 cases in Alberta by May 6.
 The plant employs 2,000 people.

 On April 17, 2020 Deena Hinshaw, the Chief Medical Officer of Alberta reported that "households with connections" to the Cargill facility represented 358 confirmed cases of coronavirus.
 By April 20, when Hinshaw reported the number had increased to 484—which included 360 of the 2,100 employees—the facility was temporarily closed for two weeks all employees of the facility were recommended for virus testing.
 A representative of the Alberta chapter of the Canadian Union of Public Employees (CUPE) said that "cases at Cargill were causing a cross-contamination"—of the five workers at High River's Seasons Retirement Communities who tested positive for the coronavirus, three were married to Cargill workers.

 The CBC reported that Cargill slaughterhouse workers were pressured to return to their jobs after testing positive for COVID-19 and being legally required to quarantine themselves.

 Hearings before the Alberta Labour Relations Board on a stop-work order, sought by the United Food and Commercial Workers (UFCW) Union that represents Cargill workers, began on the weekend prior to the May 4 opening.
 By May 4, the UFCW said that conditions at the Cargill facility were "unsafe for workers".

 The plant re-opened on May 4.
 By May 6, of the 5,893 confirmed cases in the entire province of Alberta, the province's health services had "linked 1,560 cases to the Cargill facility."
 As of May 12, 18 of the 37 inspectors at the High River plant had COVID-19.

 On April 13, 2020, 130 workers at a Cargill meatpacking plant in Hazleton, Pennsylvania were diagnosed with coronavirus, and the plant closed.